Lewis Hamilton: Film and television

 During his final year with McLaren, Hamilton voiced an animated version of himself in the short series Tooned.
-Hamilton also made a guest appearance in Cars 2 (2011) in which he voices an anthropomorphic version of himself.
+Hamilton also made a guest appearance in Cars 2 (2011) in which he voices a version of himself as an anthropomorphic car.
 He then voiced a voice command assistant in Cars 3 (2017).
 Hamilton is credited as an executive producer for the 2018 documentary film The Game Changers.
-Hamilton has also revealed he was offered a role as a fighter pilot in the film Top Gun: Maverick (2022) by Tom Cruise but was forced to decline due to his Formula One commitments.
+Since 2019, Hamilton appears in the Netflix documentary series Drive to Survive, with the show providing behind-the-scenes looks at the drivers, teams and the intense rivalries that drive the Formula One Championship.
+He has also revealed he was offered a role as a fighter pilot in the film Top Gun: Maverick (2022) by Tom Cruise but was forced to decline due to his Formula One commitments.
 He was one of the executive producers on Motorcycle Mary (2024), a short documentary film about Mary McGee.

 In October 2022, Hamilton founded the production company Dawn Apollo Films.
 Its debut projects include F1 (2025), starring Brad Pitt and directed by Joseph Kosinski, and an untitled documentary film about Hamilton himself.
 Both projects will be co-produced by Hamilton and released on Apple TV+.
+The former went on to be nominated for four Academy Awards, including Best Picture, and won awards at the 98th Academy Awards, the Critics' Choice Awards and the British Academy Film Awards, while its soundtrack also won a Grammy Award.
+In 2026, Dawn Apollo Studios signed a first-look deal with Skydance Sports.